 What about the language barrier?
 Can I really study abroad in a language other than English?

 It depends on how well you know that language.
 The minimum Princeton threshold for studying abroad in a different language is having mastered it at the equivalent of 107/108 courses, but for working in technical subjects you should be more proficient than that.
 Luckily, there are many countries where English is the standard language of instruction.
 In Scandinavian countries, for example, many courses are offered in English, while the language spoken outside the classroom is not (but most people can speak English very well nonetheless.)

 How do I start planning to study abroad?

 Once you are reasonably confident about your choice of major in the second term of freshman year, you can start planning in earnest.
 Think about where you might want to go.
 Then schedule a short meeting with Dean Bogucki (firstname.lastname@example.org) for an initial conversation, followed by a meeting with an adviser in the Office of International Programs to discuss particular schools and programs.
-Once you have done your research on the schools and their programs of instruction and met with Dean Bogucki and an adviser in the Office of International Programs, you should fill out the Princeton Study Abroad Approval Form and take it and the information about your proposed courses to your departmental representative.
+Once you have done your research on the schools and their programs of instruction and met with Dean Bogucki and an adviser in the Office of International Programs, you should fill out the Princeton Study Abroad Approval Form in your Global Programs System (GPS) application and take it and the information about your proposed courses to your departmental representative.